joyc7/Bill-Balancer/UX-DESIGN.md

 ### Account Page

 - User's basic information will be displayed here.
 You will also have options to rate and contact the team.

-### Home Page with Show More Pop Up

-- If you click show more in the groups section, it will display all the groups.

 ###